Simple Query¶

 ,min

-); - Only supports Metrics data queries, other data queries do not support the selection of the Rollup function in simple mode;
+); - Only supports Metrics data queries; other data queries in simple mode do not support the Rollup function;

-- The Rollup function does not support adding multiple entries.
+- The Rollup function does not support adding multiple functions.

 For more details, refer to Rollup Function.